 How to Prepare for Due Diligence in Real Estate Law

-My responsibility as a real estate attorney when dealing with a property, loan or other type of financial transaction, is to do an nvestigation.
+My responsibility as a real estate attorney when dealing with a property, loan, or other type of financial transaction is to do an investigation.
 It allows me to look into specific elements that can vary based on the circumstances or the nature of the transaction or the property.
 But my job is really to look deeper into a transaction.
 And the job is to protect both parties, but primarily in my business, it’s usually going to be either the seller or the purchaser.

-Perhaps you’ve heard that adage: there’s three sides to every story.
-And in my business, there’s the buyers, the sellers, and then there’s the real estate attorney’s opinion.
+Perhaps you’ve heard that adage: there are three sides to every story.
+And in my business, there are the buyers, the sellers, and then there’s the real estate attorney’s opinion.
 So in real estate, my job is to uncover all those potential liabilities and risks that are associated with the property and make sure that nothing is hidden.

 Review the Contract

-One of the first steps when I’m doing a due diligence audit, is reviewing the contract.
-What I am looking for are what financial obligations and disclosures does the seller have to provide, or what does the buyer have to provide in the transaction.
-Also, I’m looking at warranties and guarantees that are being made by the seller and what type of representations that the seller makes, what representations are going to survive that purchase agreement or that sales contract.
+One of the first steps when I’m doing a due diligence audit is reviewing the contract.
+What I am looking for are what financial obligations and disclosures the seller has to provide, or what the buyer has to provide in the transaction.
+Also, I’m looking at warranties and guarantees that are being made by the seller and what type of representations that the seller makes and what representations are going to survive that purchase agreement or that sales contract.

 Review Title Work and Other Documents